Differential/docs/GUIDEBOOK.md

 Each person is asked to rank everyone other than themselves.
 The categories we chose explicitly state “This is what is valuable.”
 The categories offer a broad range of ways you can contribute value to the company.

 * *Skill Level/Technical Ability* — How difficult and valuable are the kinds of problems you solve?
 How important/critical of a problem can you be given?
-Are you uniquely capable (in the company? industry?) of solving a certain class of problem?
+Are you uniquely capable (in the company? industry? city?) of solving a certain class of problem?

-* *Productivity/Output* — How much shippable (not necessarily shipped to outside customers), valuable, finished work did you get done?
+* *Productivity/Output* — How much valuable, finished work did you get done?
+Are you hitting goals/targets?

-* *Group Contribution* — How much do you contribute to overall process, hiring, integrating people into the team, improving workflow, amplifying your colleagues, or writing tools used by others?
-Generally, being a group contributor means that you are making a tradeoff versus an individual contribution.
+* *Group Contribution* — How much are you helping your teammates grow?
+Do you make people better?
+Do you contribute to hiring, integrating people into the team, improving workflow, or creating tools used by others?

-* *Product Contribution* — How much do you contribute at a larger scope than your core skill?
+* *Non-Core Contribution* — How much do you contribute at a larger scope than your core skill?
 How much did you influence correct prioritization of work or resource trade-offs by others?
 Are you good customer development?
+Writing/blogging?
 Customer support?
-Are you good at finding and killing bugs after a launch?
+Product/bug testing?

 ## Be, and hire V-shaped people